dzsunyec/workshop-axie/Readme.md

 dcl start
 ```

-Use the Left Mouse Button on the ground to send he Axies to the clicked location
+Use the Left Mouse Button on the ground to send he Axies to the clicked location.

 Press 'E' to make them follow you again.